Sony’s Ghost of Tsushima will launch in summer 2020

 The last series Bellevue, Washington-based Sucker Punch worked on was Infamous, which starred a series of badass superhero Americans with plenty of attitude.
 But the American studio has taken on a huge challenge of creating a samurai game that meets even Japanese tastes for authenticity.

 It depicts Jin Sakai, the last samurai on the island of Tsushima as it faces the Mongol invasion in 1274.
-In the trailer, we saw Sakai engage in nonstop combat, throwing explosives, firing flaming arrows, and posing amid the blowing leaves.
+In the trailer, Sakai engages in nonstop combat: throwing explosives, firing flaming arrows, and posing amid the blowing leaves.

 A live orchestra played the score as the ghost rode a horse through fast-action scenes, with fortresses, forests, and burning arches in the background.